N. Korea's Kim promises no more nuclear or missile tests

 Handout, KCNA via KNS/AFP/File

+Beijing said it believed the move would "help to promote the process of denuclearisation and attempts to find a political settlement" on the peninsula.

+The EU welcomed Kim's announcement as "a positive, long sought-after step" on the path to complete denuclearisation.

-In the same address, he said he had a nuclear button on his desk, prompting Trump to tweet that he had a bigger one of his own.
+The formal declaration of an end to testing comes after Kim reiterated the North's nuclear status in his New Year speech and said he had a nuclear button on his desk -- prompting Trump to tweet that he had a bigger one of his own.

 But there is a long way to go and Moon himself acknowledged this week that the "devil is in the details".

-The US is seeking the complete, verifiable and irreversible denuclearisation of the North, while according to Moon, Pyongyang wants security guarantees, leaving much room for negotiation.
+The US is seeking the complete, verifiable and irreversible denuclearisation of the North, while according to Moon, Pyongyang wants security guarantees, potentially leaving much space for disagreement.

 The North has long demanded the withdrawal of US troops from the peninsula and an end to its nuclear umbrella over South Korea, something unthinkable in Washington.

-For its part, Pyongyang has been relatively reticent about the process, making its first official reference to contacts with the US only last week, when KCNA said Kim had discussed "the prospect of the DPRK-US dialogue".

-But the leader told the Workers' Party meeting: "A fresh climate of detente and peace is being created on the Korean peninsula and the region and dramatic changes are being made in the international political landscape."
+But Kim told the Workers' Party meeting: "A fresh climate of detente and peace is being created on the Korean peninsula and the region and dramatic changes are being made in the international political landscape."

 For years, the impoverished North has pursued a "byungjin" policy of "simultaneous development" of both the military and the economy.

-But Kim said that as it was now a powerful state, "the whole party and country" should concentrate on "socialist economic construction", in what he called the party's "new strategic line".
+But the leader said that as it was now a powerful state, "the whole party and country" should concentrate on "socialist economic construction".

 Several factors have driven the Korean rapprochement, including the North feeling that it can now negotiate from a position of strength, concern about the belligerence of the Trump administration, and the looming impact of sanctions.